burzum/cakephp-service-layer/readme.md

 > According to Eric Evans, Domain-driven design (DDD) is not a technology or a methodology.
 It’s a different way of thinking about how to organize your applications and structure your code.
 This way of thinking complements very well the popular MVC architecture.
 The domain model provides a structural view of the system.
 Most of the time, applications don’t change, what changes is the domain. **MVC, however, doesn’t really tell you how your model should be structured.
 That’s why some frameworks don’t force you to use a specific model structure, instead, they let your model evolve as your knowledge and expertise grows.**

 CakePHP doesn't feature a template structure of any DDD or service layer architecture for that reason.
 It's basically up to you.
 This plugin provides you *one possible* implementation.
 It's not carved in stone, nor do you have to agree with it.
+Consider this plugin as a suggestion or template for the implementation and as a guidance for developers who care about maintainable code but don't know how to further improve their code base yet.

 ## How to use it